heavyai/heavyai-charting/README.md

 ## Pull Requests:

-Attach the appropriate semvar label below to the **title of your pull request**.
+Attach the appropriate semver label below to the **title of your pull request**.
 This allows Jenkins to publish to npm automatically.

 Semvar Tag | Description
 --- | ---